Richard Yates Jr.: Interim period

 In his years prior to Congress, Yates was popular on the Chautauqua circuit.
 In the 1906–07 United States Senate election, Yates challenged incumbent Shelby Moore Cullom for the Republican nomination.
 Yates lost the primary and subsequently the Republican caucuses of both houses of the Illinois General Assembly renominated Cullom as the Republican candidate.
 Governor Edward Fitzsimmons Dunne appointed Yates to the Board of Public Utilities.
 In 1918, he served as an assistant attorney general in the Office of the Illinois Attorney General.

 Congress

 He was elected to Congress in 1918.
 Although he failed to receive his party's nomination in 1928 to the Seventy-first Congress, he was later appointed nominee and elected in place of Henry R. Rathbone who died prior to the election.
 In 1932, he was unsuccessful in his bid for reelection to the Seventy-third Congress.
 His final act of service was to cast a vote in 1933 against the repeal of the 18th Amendment.
 After leaving Congress, Yates resided in Harbor Springs, Michigan, and Springfield, Illinois, while writing his memoirs.
-He died in Springfield and was buried in Diamond Grove Cemetery, Jacksonville.
+He died in Springfield on April 11, 1936, and was buried in Diamond Grove Cemetery, Jacksonville.